RutgersCSSystems/fire-yolov5/README.md

 ### Setup Environment

-(1) First, we encourage users to use the NSF CloudLab Clemson node (`c6525-100g`), which has 48 CPUs and two Samsung NVMe SSDs.
-We have created a Cloudlab profile "c6525" to create the instance easily.
+(1) First, we encourage users to use the NSF CloudLab Clemson node (`r6525`), which has 128 CPU cores and a Samsung NVMe SSD.
+We have created a Cloudlab profile "r6525" to create the instance easily.

 (2) Cloudlab Machine Setup

 First, you would have to set up a filesystem and mount it on an NVMe SSD

 ```
-sudo mkfs.ext4 /dev/nvme0n1p4
+sudo mkfs.ext4 /dev/nvme0n1
-mkdir ~/ssd; sudo mount /dev/nvme0n1p4 ~/ssd
+mkdir ~/ssd; sudo mount /dev/nvme0n1 ~/ssd
 cd ~/ssd; sudo chown $USER .
 ```